Murder of Keith Blakelock: Attack on Blakelock

 A second group surrounded PC Coombes, who sustained a five-inch-long cut to his face, had his neck slit open, and was left with broken upper and lower jaws.
 As of 2016 he was still suffering the effects of the attack, which the police regard as attempted murder, including constant pain, poor hearing and eyesight, epileptic fits, nightmares, and a memory so poor that he was left unable to read a book or drive.
 A third constable, Michael Shepherd, was hit by an iron spike; Shepherd collapsed next to Coombes and placed his shield over him to protect Coombes from the crowd, who were kicking and hitting them both.
 Several officers and firefighters turned and ran back toward the crowd to try to save Blakelock and Coombes.

 Sergeant Pengelly, in charge of the serial, turned and ran at the mob, driving them off.
-Couch, Mr Stratford, and other officers ran back too and managed to pull PC Blakelock away, but by then he had sustained multiple stab wounds and within minutes the 40-year-old father of three was near death.
+Couch, Mr Stratford, and other officers ran back too and managed to pull PC Blakelock away, but by then he had sustained multiple stab wounds and within minutes Blakelock was near death.

 Blakelock was taken by ambulance to the North Middlesex Hospital but died on the way.
 Coombes was taken to hospital by fire engine.
 Stratford was left with a spinal injury, and 19-year-old PC Maxwell Roberts had been stabbed.
 Pengelly said in 2010 that, when the other officers got back to the safety of their van, "We just sat there, numb with shock, and life was never the same again for any of us."